Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 * Definition of done: Filecoin blocks are finalized on Substrate and Substrate blocks are finalized on the Filecoin chain in a local network.
 * Team: full team involvement.
 * Estimates:
-	* Substrate pallet finalization: 40 hrs
+	* Substrate pallet finalization: 120 hrs
-	* Filecoin actor: 80 hrs
+	* Filecoin actor: 120 hrs
-	* Frontend: 120 hrs
 	* Local network deployment: 40 hrs
 	* Testing: 40 hrs
 	* **Total**: 320 hrs